GeorgeClaudiOfficiel/SMART-WATER-ACCOUNTABILITY-MONITORING-SYSTEM-SWAMS-/README.md

 The **SWAMS** is designed to help users monitor and manage their water consumption in real-time.
 It uses a flow meter, OLED display, and NodeMCU ESP8266 microcontroller to measure water flow and total volume and sends this data wirelessly to a web/mobile interface for remote tracking and analysis.

-This system promotes water conservation by giving users insights into their daily and monthly consumption patterns, allowing for efficient water usage.
+This system promotes water conservation by giving users insights into their daily and monthly consumption patterns remotely, allowing for efficient water usage.

 ---